pzverkov/app-survival-android/README.md

 # How to play

 Start the run.
-Place parts for your pipeline and capabilities.
+1. Place parts for your pipeline and capabilities.
-Use Link mode to connect nodes from source to destination.
+2. Use Link mode to connect Components from source to destination.
-Watch metrics such as rating, crashes, ANR risk, p95 latency, battery, accessibility score, privacy trust, security posture, and support load.
+3. Watch metrics such as rating, crashes, ANR risk, p95 latency, battery, accessibility score, privacy trust, security posture, and support load.
-Upgrade bottlenecks and add mitigations before incidents cascade.
+4. Upgrade bottlenecks and add mitigations before incidents cascade.
-Repair parts when they degrade or go down.
+5. Repair parts when they degrade or go down.
-Observe review waves and category votes across performance, reliability, privacy, accessibility, and battery.
+6. Observe review waves and category votes across performance, reliability, privacy, accessibility, and battery.

 RECOMMENDED STARTER GRAPH

-UI to ViewModel to Domain to Repository
+1. UI to ViewModel to Domain to Repository
-Repository to Cache to DB
+2. Repository to Cache to DB
-Repository to Network
+3. Repository to Network
-WorkManager to Repository
+4. WorkManager to Repository
-Add Observability and Feature Flags early
+5. Add Observability and Feature Flags early
-Add security and accessibility nodes as baseline rather than waiting for incidents
+6. Add security and accessibility Components as baseline rather than waiting for incidents

 EVALUATION EXERCISE

 Goal
 Maintain rating at or above 4.2 for 3 to 5 minutes under incident pressure.

-Suggested format
+Suggested format:
-Briefing
+-Briefing
-Stabilization run
+-Stabilization run
-Debrief
+-Debrief
-Optional code task in the simulation engine
+-Optional code task in the simulation engine

 Evaluation is based on diagnosis quality, prioritization, trade off reasoning, and the ability to connect decisions back to real Android production practices.

 LEVEL DIFFERENTIATION

 Mid level
-Stabilizes after issues become visible.
+-Stabilizes after issues become visible.
-Uses basic metrics but may miss second order effects.
+-Uses basic metrics but may miss second order effects.
-Often prioritizes performance or reliability while neglecting privacy or accessibility until later.
+-Often prioritizes performance or reliability while neglecting privacy or accessibility until later.

 Senior level
-Stabilizes proactively and maintains control through multiple incident waves.
+-Stabilizes proactively and maintains control through multiple incident waves.
-Chooses targeted upgrades with clear reasoning.
+-Chooses targeted upgrades with clear reasoning.
-Balances reliability, performance, privacy, accessibility, and battery with minimal waste.
+-Balances reliability, performance, privacy, accessibility, and battery with minimal waste.

 Staff level
-Treats the system as an ecosystem with interacting constraints.
+-Treats the system as an ecosystem with interacting constraints.
-Establishes a resilient baseline early and prevents cascades.
+-Establishes a resilient baseline early and prevents cascades.
-Uses observability, safeguards, and mitigation nodes intentionally.
+-Uses observability, safeguards, and mitigation Components intentionally.
-Explains trade offs clearly and proposes improvements to the simulation or architecture.
+-Explains trade offs clearly and proposes improvements to the simulation or architecture.
-Translates game interventions into real world Android engineering and organizational practices.
+-Translates game interventions into real world Android engineering and organizational practices.

 # Optional code task ideas

-Add a new incident type and mitigation.
+-Add a new incident type and mitigation.
-Add a new node with tier effects and costs.
+-Add a new Component with tier effects and costs.
-Improve review wave logic and explain the impact.
+-Improve review wave logic and explain the impact.
-Introduce deterministic seeded randomness and add a replay mode.
+-Introduce deterministic seeded randomness and add a replay mode.

 # Security